When answering "What is this person's race?", you are asked to select one or more boxes and enter detailed origins in the fields below each checkbox.

 The 2020 Census asks how many people are living or staying at each address.
 For each person, we ask about name, sex, age, date of birth, relationship, Hispanic origin, and race.
 We also will ask whether the housing unit, such as the house, apartment, or mobile home, is owned or rented, and for contact information in case additional information is needed.
-The 2020 Census is not asking citizenship status, your full social security number, money or donations, anything on behalf of a political party or your bank or credit card numbers.

 Learn more about the questions asked.

 Yes.
 You can respond online in English and in 12 additional languages: Spanish, Chinese (Simplified), Vietnamese, Korean, Russian, Arabic, Tagalog, Polish, French, Haitian Creole, Portuguese, and Japanese.

 The online questionnaire conforms with the latest web accessibility guidelines.
 There is also a video in American Sign Language to guide you through responding online.
 We’ll also make help available by phone in those same languages.

 You can respond by phone in English, Spanish, Chinese (Mandarin and Cantonese) Vietnamese, Korean, Russian, Arabic, Tagalog, Polish, French, Haitian Creole, Portuguese and Japanese.
 The paper form can be completed in English or Spanish.